SwellRT/swellrt/wave/doc/swellrt/Editor.md

 In this case, we have lost the reference of comment A in the word "March".

-To avoid this situation you can use specific methods for text annotations:
+To avoid this situation you can use special methods:

 **editor.setAnnotationOverlap(name, value, [range])**

-For the previous example, this method will generate following annotations:
+Following the previous example, this method will generate following annotations:

 ```
                 {comment,A}  {comment,B}